 While the design of your butler’s pantry should be based on how you’re going to use the space, it’s important that it complements your kitchen’s overall design.
 The two spaces should blend seamlessly in order to maintain visual consistency across the entire space.

-Family-style kitchens require a specific design approach in order to prevent unintentional injury and harm.
+Family-style kitchens require a specific interior design approach in order to prevent unintentional injury and harm.
 However, this doesn’t mean compromising on style and substance – in fact, a butler’s pantry delivers the best of both worlds!

 Depending on the allocated space, you can create a kid-friendly part of your pantry, with separate sinks, (plastic) equipment and ingredients they can use.
 Store step-up stools nearby for easy access, and soon you may have a mini baker or chef on your hands!